Decline of Christianity in the Western world: New Zealand

+In 2008, Research by the Bible Society of New Zealand indicated that only 15% of Christians attend church at least once a week, and 20% attend at least once a month.

 North America

 Canada

 In 2021, Statistics Canada found that only 68% of Canadians 15 years and older reported having a religious affiliation, marking the first time the number had dipped below 70% since StatCan began tracking religious affiliation in 1985.
-Christianity remains the largest religion in Canada, in the 2016 census, 63.2% of the population identified as Christians.
+Christianity remains the largest religion in Canada, in the 2021 census, 53.3% of the population identified as Christians.

 In Quebec, since the Quiet Revolution, over 500 churches (20% of the total) have been closed or converted for non-worship based uses.
 In the 1950s, 95% of Quebec's population went to Mass; in the present day, that number is closer to 5%.
-Despite the decline in church attendance, Christianity remains the predominant religion in Quebec, where 82.2% of people were Christians, according to 2011 National Household Survey.
+Despite the decline in church attendance, Christianity remains the largest religion in Quebec, where 64.82% of people were Christians, according to 2021 census.

-With the loss of Christianity's monopoly after having once been central and integral to Canadian culture and daily life, Canada has become a post-Christian, secular state.
+With the loss of Christianity's monopoly after having once been central and integral to Canadian culture and daily life, Canada has become a post-Christian and secular state.

+Mexico

+Although Mexico is the second largest Catholic country in the world in terms of members, Catholicism has been declining over the past 30 years, from 89.7% of the population in 1990 to 77.7% in 2020.
+The number of Catholics in Mexico have decreased by 20.5% since 1950.
+In 2020, 8.1% of Mexicans did not identify with any religion.